binhboong01/TryOnNow/README.md

 area is masked and repainted by the diffusion model.
 Thus more practical pre- and post-processing methods are required for addressing such problems."

+3. Lightweight version possible model to deploy ( <= 8GB VRAM required): https://github.com/Zheng-Chong/CatVTON

-3. Simple guide to build a Full-stack Generative AI App: https://xiaolishen.medium.com/a-fullstack-text-to-image-generative-ai-app-you-can-build-in-an-afternoon-31990657344b
+4. Simple guide to build a Full-stack Generative AI App: https://xiaolishen.medium.com/a-fullstack-text-to-image-generative-ai-app-you-can-build-in-an-afternoon-31990657344b